+Lease payments

-se payments 1 thousands)
+(in thousands)

-2011 \$ 160
+2011 \$160

-2012 -
+2012

-2013 -
+2013

-2014 -
+2014

-2015 -
+2015

-Thereafter -
+Thereafter

 Less future finance charges (2)

-Total \$ 158
+Total \$158

 16. Business Segment Information

 The Company determines and presents operating segments based on the information that is internally provided to the Chief Executive Officer and Chief Financial Officer, who together are considered the Company's chief operating decision maker, in accordance with FASB ASC 280-10 Disclosures about Segments of an Enterprises and Related Information.